First-Order Bayesian Regret Analysis of Thompson Sampling: Introduction

-The above bound is optimal because the minimax regret in this setting is $\tilde\Theta(\sqrt{mdT})$ (\cite{ABL14}) and $L^*$ can be as large as $mT$.
-We derive this result\footnote{In fact this bound can also be obtained more directly with mirror descent and an entropic regularizer as in \cite{ABL14}.} using the recipe first proposed (in the context of partial feedback) in \cite{BDKP15}.
+This bound is tight for $L^*=\Theta(mT)$ since the minimax regret for the semi-bandit problem is $\tilde\Theta(\sqrt{mdT})$ (\cite{ABL14}).
+We derive a version of this result using the recipe first proposed (in the context of partial feedback) in \cite{BDKP15}.
 Namely, to show the existence of a randomized strategy with regret bounded by $B_T$ for any loss sequence, it is sufficient to show that for any {\em distribution} over loss sequences there exists a strategy with regret bounded by $B_T$ in expectation.
-Indeed, this equivalence is a simple consequence of the Sion minimax theorem \citep{BDKP15}.
+Indeed, this equivalence is a simple consequence of the Sion minimax theorem \cite{BDKP15}.
 In other words to prove Theorem \ref{thm:advsemibandit} it is sufficient to restrict our attention to the {\em Bayesian scenario}, where one is given a prior distribution $\nu$ over the loss sequence $(\ell_1, \hdots, \ell_T) \in [0,1]^{[d]\times [T]}$ and aims for small expected regret with respect to that prior.
 Importantly note that there is no independence whatsoever in such a random loss sequence, either across times or across coordinates for a fixed time.
-Rather, the prior is completely arbitrary over the $Td$ different values $\ell_t(i)$.
+Rather, the prior is completely arbitrary over the $Td$ different values $(\ell_t(i))_{t\in [T],i\in [d]}$.

 The rest of the paper is dedicated to the (first-order) regret analysis of a particular Bayesian strategy, the famous Thompson Sampling (\cite{Tho33}).
-In particular we will show that Thompson Sampling achieves both the bounds of Theorem \ref{thm:advfullinfo} and Theorem \ref{thm:advsemibandit}.
+In particular we will show that Thompson Sampling implies Theorem \ref{thm:advfullinfo} and an alternate version of Theorem \ref{thm:advsemibandit}.